King Oyster Mushroom Stir Fry

 Print

-This spicy stir fry recipe uses two common Asian ingredients.
-King Oyster Mushrooms and garlic stems are fried in a chili Sambal Oelek sauce (similar to Sriracha).
+This spicy Asian stir fry uses King Oyster Mushrooms and garlic stems that are fried in a chili Sambal Oelek sauce (similar to Sriracha).

 Prep Time: 5 minutes